syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 </td>
 <td>
-If the tree grid property is true and the
+If the TreeGrid property is true and the
 {{'[GridColumn.AllowEditing](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridColumnBase.html#Syncfusion_UI_Xaml_Grid_GridColumnBase_AllowEditing)'| markdownify }} property is true for the current column, the current cell enters into the edit mode.
 </td>
 </tr>